 Verbal or physical conduct of a sexual nature will be considered to be sexual harassment when:

 - Submission to such conduct is made a condition of an individual’s employment, living, or scholastic environment.

 - Submission to or rejection of such conduct by an individual is used as the basis for employment or academic evaluation decisions affecting such individual.

 - Such conduct has the purpose or effect of interfering with an individual’s work or academic performance or creating an unfriendly or offensive work, living, or academic environment.

-If you have a complaint against a Limestone College student, faculty, staff, or administrator for sexual harassment, sex discrimination, or sexual assault, you should contact the Title IX Co-Coordinator or one of the Designated Deputy Coordinators.
+If you have a complaint against a Limestone University student, faculty, staff, or administrator for sexual harassment, sex discrimination, or sexual assault, you should contact the Title IX Co-Coordinator or one of the Designated Deputy Coordinators.

 All complaints received by the Title IX Co-Coordinators will be investigated promptly and equitably and the results of the investigation will be shared with both parties, within 30 days or no more than 60 days.

 For more information about Limestone University’s policies which are in accordance with Title IX, policies prohibiting discrimination and sexual harassment, and for a detailed description of the grievance procedures please visit www.limestone.edu/knowyourrights.